 President, Natalie Miller Fellowship

-Sue Maslin is one of Australia’s most successful film, television and digital content producers with a track record of creating award winning feature and documentary films.
+Sue Maslin AO is one of Australia’s most successful film, television and digital content producers with a track record of creating award-winning feature and documentary films.
 Her most recent is the smash hit The Dressmaker, starring Kate Winslet and Judy Davis.
 It grossed more than $20 million at the box office and garnered the highest number of nominations at the 2015 Australian Academy of Cinema and Television Arts (AACTA) Awards, winning five including the coveted People’s Choice Award for Favourite Australian Film.

 Feature credits include Road To Nhill, winner of 2003 Best Feature Film at Thessaloniki International Film Festival; Japanese Story, winner of 2003 AFI Award for Best Feature Film, IF Award for Best Feature Film, Film Critics Circle of Australia Best Feature Film; Celebrity: Dominick Dunne; and Hunt Angels, winner of the 2006 AFI Award for Best Feature Documentary Film.
 Sue Maslin and business partner Daryl Dellora established their innovative company, Film Art Media in 2008 and distribute screen content across many platforms with a focus on blue chip documentaries including Harry Seidler: Modernist and The Edge of The Possible: Jorn Utzon and the Sydney Opera House, winner of the Golden Plaque at the Chicago International Television Competition.